• Art magazine

 Art-loving young man with VR glasses

-Photo by Uriel Soberanes @Soberanes, via Unsplash
+Photo by Uriel Soberanes @soberanes, via Unsplash

 Augmented Reality (AR)

-Machine Learning is an advanced digital technology based on artificial intelligence and is used, among other things, to produce digital images. algorithms use certain input data such as training data or data sets to automatically identify and use patterns.
+Machine learning is an advanced digital technology based on artificial intelligence, used, among other things, to generate digital images.
+Special algorithms specific input data, such as training data or datasets, to automatically recognize and apply patterns.

-Artificial intelligence (AI)
+Artificial Intelligence (AI)

 1. Computing systems